randyparrs/genlayer-explorer/README.md

 ## What Is GenLayer Explorer

-GenLayer Explorer is a developer tool that gives you a real time view of everything happening on the GenLayer network.
-It is the missing piece between deploying a contract and actually understanding what the validators are doing under the hood.

-With GenLayer Explorer you can search any contract address and inspect its full onchain state, browse all transactions with their status, watch validator consensus activity in real time, see which LLM each validator used and what result it returned, track the Optimistic Democracy flow from leader proposal to validator votes and appeals, and monitor the Equivalence Principle in action across validators.
+GenLayer Explorer started as a personal tool I built to better understand what was actually happening when I deployed contracts to the GenLayer network.
+The Studio is great for deploying and running transactions, but I wanted something that showed me the full picture in one place — which validators ran, what models they used, whether they agreed, and what the contract state looked like after.

-This tool is built entirely with genlayer-js and connects directly to GenLayer Studio locally or to Testnet Bradbury.
+It connects directly to GenLayer Studio locally or to Testnet Bradbury using the genlayer-js SDK.

 ---